Dusty miller

 Interactions with herbs & supplements

 Pyrrolizidine alkaloids (PAs)-containing herbs and supplements: Dusty miller contains PAs, dangerous chemicals that can harm the liver.
-Using it along with other herbs that also contain this dangerous chemical might increase the chance of developing serious side effects, including liver damage and cancer.
-Other herbs that contain hepatotoxic PAs include alkanna, boneset, borage, butterbur, coltsfoot, comfrey, forget-me-not, gravel root, hemp agrimony, hound's tongue, groundsel, golden ragwort, and tansy ragwort.
+Taking it along with other supplements that also contain these chemicals might increase the chance of developing serious side effects, including liver damage and cancer.
+Examples of supplements containing PAs include alkanna, butterbur, coltsfoot, comfrey, and groundsel.

 Interactions with foods